-- 1. The following items unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or otherwise not subject to that registration requirement or unless the item is classified as a curio or relic by the U.S. Department of Justice:
+- 5. The following items unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or otherwise not subject to that registration requirement or unless the item is classified as a curio or relic by the U.S. Department of Justice:

 - a) An explosive weapon;

 - b) A machine gun;

 - c) A short-barrel firearm;

-- 2. Armor-piercing ammunition;
+- 6. Armor-piercing ammunition;

-- 3. A chemical dispensing device;
+- 7. A chemical dispensing device;

-- 4. A zip gun;
+- 8. A zip gun;

-- 5. A tire deflation device;
+- 9. A tire deflation device; or

-- 6. An improvised explosive device; or
+- 10. An improvised explosive device.

-- 7. A firearm silencer, unless classified as a curio or relic by the U.S. Department of Justice or the actor otherwise possesses, manufactures, transports, repairs, or sells the firearm silencer in compliance with federal law.